 Wall saws are typically used on vertical surfaces when a new doorway, window or HVAC openings are needed.
 Wall sawing employs a diamond blade on a track-mounted system that can be used for vertical or horizontal cuts.
+Wall sawing allows for precise cuts in both concrete and masonry structures.
 These saws run on hydraulic or electric power and are also commonly referred to as concrete track saws.
-Wall sawing allows for precise cuts in both concrete and masonry structures.
+We have several hydraulic saws that have the power to saw effectively.
+Recent developments in high cycle technology have created alternatives to hydraulic equipment.
+The high cycle equipment allows this wall sawing contractor to get to locations further from the truck than hydraulics allow.
+They are also lighter in weight to allow them to be transported easier.

 Typical Applications Include: